Principal Investigator is a university employee who has a Full-Time position that includes:

 Except where otherwise authorized by statute, costs must meet the following general

-- Be necessary and reasonable for the performance of the Federal award and be allocable
+- Be necessary and reasonable for the Federal award's performance and be allocable under

-- Conform to any limitations or exclusions set forth in these principles or in the Federal
+- Conform to any limitations or exclusions set forth in these principles or the Federal

-award as to types or amount of cost items.
+award regarding types or amount of cost items.

-- Be consistent with policies and procedures that apply uniformly to both federally-financed
+- Be consistent with policies and procedures that apply uniformly to the non-Federal

 - Be accorded consistent treatment.
 A cost may not be assigned to a Federal award as